Zalina1276/Physics_solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

 2) Crossed E and B (E×B Drift)

-→ Noticeable sideways drift while looping — this is classic $𝐸⃗×𝐵⃗$ drift.
+→ Noticeable sideways drift while looping — this is classic $𝐸×𝐵$ drift.

 3) E and B (Helical + Acceleration)

-→ Spirals expand outward due to acceleration in the direction of $𝐸⃗$
+→ Spirals expand outward due to acceleration in the direction of $𝐸$

 ### Numerical Method